HobnobMancer/cazy_webscraper/docs/pdbtutorial.rst

   If you installed ``cazy_webscraper`` from source then you will need to invoke ``cazy_webscraper`` from the root of the repo using the command ``python3 cazy_webscraper/expand/uniprot/get_uniprot_data.py``.

-From this point on, we will be discussed the ``cw_get_pdb_structures``, which is the entry point for retrieving data from UniProt.
+From this point on, we will be discussed the ``cw_get_pdb_structures``, which is the entry point for retrieving data from PDB.
 We also presume you are comfortable configuring ``cazy_webscraper`` for the scraping of data from CAZy.

 ----------------------------------